Learn PHP: a PHP tutorial

 ?>

-Since file_put_contents doesn’t deliver an output for the browser, we need to add an echo statement to show the action taken in the browser.
+Since file_put_contents doesn’t give us any output for the browser, we add an echo statement that tells us what action is being performed.

-If a file with the same name already exists in the target folder, it will be automatically overwritten.
-To prevent this, you can set the FILE_APPEND parameter:
+If there’s already a file with the same name in the target folder, it will be overwritten.
+You can prevent this by setting the FILE_APPEND parameter:

 <?php